 The number of treatment options for urinary incontinence is extensive.
 Getting help for incontinence includes learning all you can about available choices and discussing them with your healthcare provider.

-- Collection devices, such as a urine collection bag, Read more on devices and products for incontinence
+- Collection devices, such as a urine collection bag.

 - Sacral nerve stimulation, a surgical procedure that involves implanting a stimulating device to help control urinary incontinence

 - Artificial urinary sphincter, usually for men who have severe urinary incontinence that has not responded to other treatments.

 - Male suburethral sling, which can be helpful for mild to moderate urinary incontinence.

 - Cystoplasty, or bladder augmentation, major surgery typically reserved as a last resort.

 - Lifestyle and diet changes, noted above

 Getting help for incontinence includes keeping good medical records.
 Keep copies of all your medical records, both for yourself and for any medical professionals who may need them.

 - Keep records of treatments, procedures, and devices you use to manage urinary incontinence